ci4rail/yocto-images/README.md

 # Projects
-## mender-on-verdin-tdx-dunfell
+## mender-on-verdin

 Project to integrate mender.io layer on top of toradex layers for toradex verdin module.

 Current status: Toradex yocto can be built with mender integration.
-Before building this you need to enter your your mender specific data into `mender-on-verdin-tdx-dunfell/config/mender.env`.
+Before building this you need to enter your your mender specific data into `mender-on-verdin/config/mender.env`.